tjin92/medley2019/README.md

 ## Instrumentation

 * Woodwinds
-  * 2 Flutes (with possibly Flute I doubling as piccolo - will confirm)
+  * 2 Flutes (Flute I can double as piccolo if necessary)
   * 1 Oboe
   * 1 Bb clarinet (can double on A if necessary)
   * 1 Alto sax